PixelTheater/DodecaRGB-firmware/README.md

 # DodecaRGB

 Dec 2024: *V2 in development!* Version two introduces higher density micro-pixels (1248 in total!) and a slightly smaller size overall.

 ![DodecaRGBv2 hero image](<images/IMG_5557.jpeg>)

-## The Concept:
+## The Concept

 A fun toy made for the hacker community, especially for programmers that want to do spherical animations.
 Today, this is quite hard - you either need to make a spinning POV globe, or wire up custom strips, not to mention power and performance issues.

 This project aims to create a standard platform for resolution-indpendent animations based on spherical models.

 The firmware, 3d models and tooling are open source and free to use and modify.
 The hardware PCBs will are planned as a kit for 2025, which will include most of the parts needed to 3d print and assemble your own.

 - We have a dodecahedron model with 12 sides.
 - Each side is a pentgon-shaped PCB circuit board that contains 104 RGB leds.
 - Each side connects to the next, in series, for a grand total of 1248 LEDs.
 - The whole thing runs at >50fps, and can be battery powered
 - It will support features like wireless charging, orientation sensor, magnetic closing, 3d printed interior.
 - Other ideas may extend the model (touch sensitivity, sound reactive, etc)

 The combination of a hand-held ball of LEDs with motion sensing opens a lot of interesting user interaction experiments: motion light performances, visualizing data, interactive games, puzzles, etc.

 ![fits in the hand](<images/v2-juggle.gif>)